-- 5. Press and release the RESET control repeatedly until the correct zone setting for your geographic location is displayed on the message center.
-The range of zone values are from 1 to 15 and "wraps" back to 1. - 6.
-To exit the zone setting mode, and to "lock in" your change: - press and release the SETUP control or, - press INFO control to exit or, - wait 4 seconds and the zone will be "locked in".
+5. Press and release the RESET button repeatedly until the correct zone setting for your geographic location is displayed on the message center.
+The range of zone values are from 1 to 15 and "wraps" back to 1.

+6. To exit the zone setting mode, and to "lock in" your change:

+- press and release the SETUP button or,

+- press INFO button to exit or,

+- wait four seconds and the zone will be "locked in".